Audrey Mestre: Death

 In October 2002, Mestre died in an early attempt to break the 160 meters NLT (No Limit) free-diving AIDA International's world record that Tanya Streeter had established a few weeks before on August 17, 2002 (at that time this was both men and women's official AIDA record).
 Prior to Streeter's dive, the record was 154 meters, held by Loïc Leferme (France) in 2001.
 Just two months later, on October 20, 2002, Loïc Leferme reclaimed the record for men with a dive to 162 meters.
-On October 30, 2004, Leferme extended his own record to 171 meters.

 On October 4, 2002, with a dive team under her husband's supervision, she made a practice dive off Bayahibe Beach in the Dominican Republic to a record depth of 166 meters (545 ft).
 After more deep dive practices, on October 12 she prepared to attempt a dive to 171 meters.
 On reaching 171 meters she opened the valve on the air tank to inflate the lift bag which would raise her rapidly to the surface but the cylinder had no air in it.
 A rescue diver arrived and inflated the lift bag with his air supply but the bag did not rise fast enough due to insufficient inflation, a strong current, and the riser rope being non-vertical.
 A dive that should have been no more than three minutes resulted in her remaining underwater for more than eight and a half minutes.
 By the time her husband put on scuba gear and dived down to bring her unconscious body to the surface it was too late and she was pronounced dead at a hospital on shore.

 The dive was controversial and heavily criticized as the setup did not match common freediving safety standards.
 Much of the diving community's critique targeted her husband Ferreras, who had hurried an underfunded organization for this record attempt.
 The attempt had been previously planned for a later date, and had too few safety divers, not enough proper rescue equipment, and no doctors at sea or shore.
 Ferreras was in charge of Mestre's lift bag air tank and did not allow any members of the team to check that the tank had been filled.
 Mestre was not recovered to the surface until nine minutes into her dive.
 She had a pulse at the surface, but there were no medical doctors available to treat her and minutes were wasted with Ferreras attempting to resuscitate her in the water.
 A 2003 article, written by Gary Smith for Sports Illustrated, titled "Rapture of the Deep," chronicled the dramatic rise and ultimate tragedy of Mestre.
 An ESPN documentary film written and directed by Alison Ellwood in 2013 included video footage of the incident and interviews with crew members and staff.